wuyuansushen/aria2c_TrackersList/README.md

 3. Download specific files of torrent with their index

     ```
-    aria2c --select-file=<index> <torrentFile>
+    aria2c --select-file=<INDEX> <torrentFile>
     ```

-    `<index>` have two types to choose multiple files with their index number showed in `--show-files`
+    `<INDEX>` have two types to choose multiple files with their index number showed in `--show-files`

     1. Multiple Individual indexes can be specified by using `,`

     2. Specify a range with `-`

-    :bulb: In multi file torrent, the adjacent files specified by this option may also be downloaded.
+    :bulb: In multiple file torrent, the adjacent files specified by this option may also be downloaded.

+4. FAQ

+    - Q: Encounter `cause: File name too long` error

+    - A: Use `-O, --index-out=<INDEX>=<PATH>` option

+        - This option can be used multiple times.

+        - Specify an output file name of torrent downloads through its `<INDEX>` obtained from using `-S, --show-files`.

 ### Other tips